 There are several types of self-storage facilities available today.
 First is self-storage, which offers secure and clean spaces for personal use.
 These provide various features and come in a range of sizes.

 Next are business storage units.
 Used mainly for commercial self-storage, these come in small to large sizes.

-Finally, vehicle self-storage offers enclosed storage units and parking spaces for vehicles of all types and sizes such as RVs, cars, boats, motorcycles, and trucks.
+Climate-controlled self-storage units are specially designed to maintain a specific temperature range.Finally, vehicle self-storage offers enclosed storage units and parking spaces for vehicles of all types and sizes, such as RVs, cars, boats, motorcycles, and trucks.